airbytehq/airbyte/docs/contributing/contributing-to-airbyte/developing-locally.md

 The build will take a few minutes.
 Once it completes, Airbyte compiled at current git revision will be running in your environment.

 Airbyte by default uses docker volumes for persisting data.
-If you'd like all persistence to use your local filesystem do the following instead.
-By default all data will be persisted to `/tmp/dev_root` .
+If you'd like all persistence to use your local filesystem, do the following instead.
+By default, all data will be persisted to `/tmp/dev_root` .

 ```bash
 ./gradlew build
 docker-compose --env-file .env.dev -f docker-compose.yaml -f docker-compose.dev.yaml up
 ```

-## Run Acceptance Tests
+## Run acceptance tests

-To run acceptance \(end-to-end\) tests you must have the Airbyte running locally.
+To run acceptance \(end-to-end\) tests, you must have the Airbyte running locally.

 ```bash
 ./gradlew build